Vancouver to Vancouver Itinerary

 - Take a bike tour

-Take a leisurely walk and have a picnic on Georgia Beach, kayak along the shoreline, or relax aboard your yacht.
+Take a leisurely walk, picnic on Georgia Beach, kayak along the shoreline, or relax aboard your yacht.

 Today, cruise to the tiny seaside village of Lund.
 This is the perfect place to go hiking, and the tranquil landscape has many hiking trails leading through forests and hills.
-Or, take a guided kayak tour.
+Take a guided kayak tour or explore on your own.

 When you wake up at today’s destination, you might think you’re in the Caribbean, not the Pacific Northwest.
 This island has the warmest water north of Mexico due to the warm southern tide, gleaming white sand beaches, beautiful swimming waters, and stunning ocean and mountain views.
 Spend the day exploring, fishing, kayaking, or relaxing.